-Lotion, shampoo, face and body wash, sunscreen, lip balm, pain and antibacterial ointment, acne cream and massage oil.
-These are the most commonly used transdermal topical applications — and all have at some point in time been infused with cannabis to create the increasingly popular trend that is cannabis topicals.
+Lotion, shampoo, face and body wash, sunscreen, lip balm, pain and antibacterial ointment, acne cream, and massage oil.
+These are the most commonly used transdermal topical applications — and all have at some point in time been infused with cannabis to create the increasingly popular trend that is cannabis topical products.

-Cannabis topicals are considered any treatment rub or oil derived from cannabis or hemp that is applied directly to the surface of the body.
-In order to understand why cannabis is so critical for general health maintenance, and why topicals are often ideal for relieving certain symptoms, one must first become familiar with the Endocannabinoid System.
+A cannabis topical is any treatment rub or oil derived from cannabis or hemp that is applied directly to the surface of the body.
+In order to understand why cannabis is so critical for general health maintenance, and why topicals are often ideal for relieving certain symptoms, one must first become familiar with the endocannabinoid system.

 Endocannabinoids are simply cannabinoids that our bodies naturally produce.
-These endocannabinoids have been discovered to help stabilize any off-balanced functions that may disrupt health.
-The Endocannabinoid System is located all throughout the body and is composed collectively of endogenous cannabinoids, cannabinoid receptors, biosynthetic pathways and metabolizing enzymes.
-The endocannabinoids bind to the receptors, fitting “like a key in a lock,” activating messages of repair to be sent via chemical pathways, depending on what each specific cell needs in that moment.
+It has been discovered that endocannabinoids help stabilize any off-balanced functions that may disrupt health.
+The endocannabinoid system is located throughout the body and is composed collectively of endogenous cannabinoids, cannabinoid receptors, biosynthetic pathways and metabolizing enzymes.
+Endocannabinoids bind to the receptors, fitting like a key in a lock activating messages of repair to be sent via chemical pathways, depending on what each specific cell needs in that moment.

 No matter the need, the goal of the endocannabinoids remains the same: Homeostasis.
 And the phytocannabinoids found in cannabis plants, such as CBD and THC, mimic endocannabinoids, much like duplicate keys would fit into the same lock.
 In other words, cannabis provides an external source of nutrients that our bodies already produce.

 Cannabis topicals come in many different consistencies including lotions, balms, oils, salves, sprays, cleansers, alcohol solutions and ointments.
-THC and CBD patches have also been invented that are applicable directly to the skin.
+THC and CBD patches have also been invented that are applied directly to the skin.

-Due to the stability of cannabinoids, cannabis topicals have been documented to treat a variety of symptoms including: pain relief, muscle soreness, tension, inflammation, itching, headaches, MRSA, burns, bug bites, hemorrhoids, sore throat, cramping, dry skin, allergic skin reactions, post-herpes neuralgia.
-Topicals also can aid in the regeneration of cells, thereby encouraging wounds to heal more quickly.
+Due to the stability of cannabinoids, cannabis topicals have been shown to treat a variety of symptoms including pain relief, muscle soreness, tension, inflammation, itching, headaches, MRSA, burns, bug bites, hemorrhoids, sore throat, cramping, dry skin, allergic skin reactions, post-herpes neuralgia.
+Topicals may also aid in the regeneration of cells, thereby encouraging wounds to heal more quickly.

-Because cannabis topical applications cannot alter state of mind, it is considered the safest form of cannabinoid access.
-With no possible over dose, there is no restriction on who can benefit from using these topicals.
-Incorporating these vital nutrients into our every day lives is essential for the continuous renewal of our health.
+Because cannabis topical applications cannot alter the state of mind, it is considered the safest form of cannabinoid access.
+With no possible overdose, there is no restriction on who can benefit from using these topicals.
+Incorporating these vital nutrients into our everyday lives is essential for the continuous renewal of our health.
 Next time you need relief, give cannabis topicals a try.